jshttp/basic-auth/README.md

 ## Example

-Pass a node request or koa Context object to the module exported.
+Pass a Node.js request object to the module export.
 If parsing fails `undefined` is returned, otherwise an object with `.name` and `.pass`.

 <!-- eslint-disable no-unused-vars, no-undef -->